40% of Americans said buying a home was the most stressful event of their life.

 1. Focus on Finding Land

 Finding land is the very first step to building a modular home in West Virginia.
-It’s nearly impossible to start the home building process before you own land or begin purchasing land.
+You need to own land, or focus on finding land right away.

-The first reason for this is obvious: If you don’t own land, then there’s no place to build your home.
+We're sure you know why land is so important: If you don’t own land, then there’s no place to build your home.

 Once you own land or find a plot of land you’re interested in, we can send a representative to make sure there are no hindrances to bringing a home to the property.